apache/cordova-docs/www/docs/en/1.7.0/cordova/accelerometer/accelerometer.watchAcceleration.md

     under the License.
 ---

-accelerometer.watch<a href="acceleration/acceleration.html">Acceleration</a>
+accelerometer.watchAcceleration
 ===============================

 At a regular interval, get the acceleration along the x, y, and z axis.

-    var watchID = navigator.accelerometer.watch<a href="acceleration/acceleration.html">Acceleration</a>(<a href="parameters/accelerometerSuccess.html">accelerometerSuccess</a>,
+    var watchID = navigator.accelerometer.watchAcceleration(accelerometerSuccess,
-                                                           <a href="parameters/accelerometerError.html">accelerometerError</a>,
+                                                           accelerometerError,
-                                                           [<a href="parameters/accelerometerOptions.html">accelerometerOptions</a>]);
+                                                           [accelerometerOptions]);

 Description
 -----------

 The accelerometer is a motion sensor that detects the change (delta) in movement relative to the current position.
 The accelerometer can detect 3D movement along the x, y, and z axis.

-The `accelerometer.watch<a href="acceleration/acceleration.html">Acceleration</a>` gets the device's current acceleration at a regular interval.
-Each time the `<a href="acceleration/acceleration.html">Acceleration</a>` is retrieved, the `<a href="parameters/accelerometerSuccess.html">accelerometerSuccess</a>` callback function is executed.
+The `accelerometer.watchAcceleration` gets the device's current acceleration at a regular interval.
+Each time the `Acceleration` is retrieved, the `accelerometerSuccess` callback function is executed.
 Specify the interval in milliseconds via the `frequency` parameter in the `acceleratorOptions` object.

 The returned watch ID references references the accelerometer watch interval.
-The watch ID can be used with `<a href="accelerometer.clearWatch.html">accelerometer.clearWatch</a>` to stop watching the accelerometer.
+The watch ID can be used with `accelerometer.clearWatch` to stop watching the accelerometer.

 Supported Platforms
 -------------------